Ahmed Omar Saeed Sheikh

 He was arrested-in-action during the 1994 kidnappings of Western tourists in India and served time in Indian prisons.
 He was released in 1999 and was provided safe passage into Afghanistan with the support of the Taliban in exchange for passengers aboard the hijacked Indian Airlines Flight 814.
 He is best-known for his role in the kidnapping and subsequent murder of Wall Street Journal reporter Daniel Pearl in 2002.

 Sheikh was arrested by Pakistani police on 12 February 2002, in Lahore, in connection with the Pearl kidnapping and was sentenced to death on 15 July 2002 by a special judge of an anti terrorism court for murdering Pearl.
 His complicity in the murder and the reasons behind it are in dispute.
 At his initial court appearance, he stated, "I don't want to defend this case.
 I did this ...
 Right or wrong, I had my reasons.
 I think that our country shouldn't be catering to America's needs", but he subsequently appealed his conviction for murder, only admitting his role in the kidnapping of Pearl.
 Saeed's lawyer has stated he will base his client's appeal on the admission of Khalid Sheikh Mohammed, made public in 2007, that he is the killer of Daniel Pearl.
 Sheikh's murder conviction was overturned (along with that of his accomplices Fahad Nasim Ahmed, Syed Salman Saqib and Sheikh Mohammad Adil) by Pakistan's Sindh High Court on 2 April 2020, and his seven-year sentence for kidnapping was considered as time-served.
-As of March 2021, he is imprisoned at the Kot Lakhpat Jail, Lahore (where he had been shifted to from Central Prison Karachi) but has been moved out of death row while his acquittal for Pearl's murder is in appeal at the Supreme Court of Pakistan.
+As of March 2021, he is imprisoned at the Kot Lakhpat Jail, Lahore (where he had been moved to from Central Prison Karachi) but has been moved out of death row while his acquittal for Pearl's murder is in appeal at the Supreme Court of Pakistan.

 Early life

-Ahmed Omar Sheikh was born in London, England on December 23, 1974.
-His parents, Saeed and Qaissra Sheikh, emigrated from Pakistan to the UK in 1968 and ran a prosperous clothing business.
-He was the eldest of three siblings and in his youth he attended Forest School, Walthamstow, an independent school in North-East London, whose alumni include English cricket captain Nasser Hussain, filmmaker Peter Greenaway and singer Suzana Ansar.
-Between the ages of 14 and 16 he attended Aitchison College, the most exclusive boys boarding school in Pakistan, where his family had temporarily relocated.
+Ahmed Omar Sheikh was born in London, England on 23 December 1973 to Pakistani Muslim parents, Saeed and Qaissra Sheikh, who had emigrated from Pakistan to the UK in 1968 and ran a prosperous clothing business.
+He was the eldest of three siblings and in his youth he attended Forest School, an independent school in Walthamstow, a town in the Waltham Forest borough of North-East London, whose alumni include British cricket captain Nasser Hussain, filmmaker Peter Greenaway and singer Suzana Ansar.

+Between the ages of 14 and 16, Sheikh attended Aitchison College, the most exclusive boys boarding school in Pakistan, where his family had temporarily relocated.
 He later returned to the United Kingdom to continue at Forest School.
 Reuters journalist Daniel Flynn, who was a childhood friend, says that he was already an admirer of Pakistan's Islamist dictator General Zia-ul-Haq and returned to London as "a junior boxing champion and full of stories of contacts with organised crime, gun battles in the ghettos of Lahore, visits to brothels."